|Adorable baby Danie with his loving and attentive mom, Okey Dokey. He never stopped smiling and laughing the entire time they were visiting.|

 |Kudus are spectacular animals.
 They are gentle and never hesitate to make eye contact.
 But, those huge antlers can be dangerous for both humans and other wildlife.
 We stay back when offering food and taking photos.|

-There are 12 national holidays in South Africa many of which result in Mondays as the official “off work” day.
+There are 12 national holidays in South Africa, resulting in Mondays as the official “off work” day.
 As for this current holiday, Tuesday is the official May Day holiday since it’s May 1st.
 This link will provide you with a list of the South African holidays.

 We’ve heard that people are being turned away to enter Kruger National Park during this busy period.
 Only 600 people are allowed into each of the eleven entrance gates throughout the massive wildlife area.

-According to our visiting friends Okey Dokey and family, yesterday, people were being turned away if they didn’t have a pre-paid reservation.
-And even many of those visitors with “reservations” were left waiting for up to two hours in order to enter the gate.
+According to our visiting friends Okey Dokey and family, yesterday, people were being turned away without a pre-paid reservation.
+And even many of those visitors with “reservations” were left waiting for up to two hours to enter the gate.
 The extra cost for booking a reservation, over and above the usual entrance fees (prices vary), is ZAR 38 (US $3.07) per person.

-Once inside every sighting is observed by dozens of vehicles.
+Once inside, every sighting is observed by dozens of vehicles.
 Oh, good grief.
-This enormous natural environment is taken over by commercialism during holiday periods, returning to it’s quiet and enriching status that usually takes one’s breath away.
+This enormous natural environment is taken over by commercialism during the holiday, returning to its quiet and enriching status that usually takes one’s breath away.

-Of course, we aren’t going to the park again until well after the holiday period ends when most tourists have left the area.
+Of course, we aren’t going to the park again until well after the holiday when most tourists have left the area.
 That’s not to say there aren’t others like us who are renting holiday homes during the quieter seasons who will still be here.
-Hopefully, they too, like us, attempt to blend in and become a part of this magical place.
+Hopefully, they, too, like us, attempt to blend in and become a part of this magical place.

 The cooler weather will not deter us from spending our days and nights outdoors.
-We’ll simply add more layers of clothing to stay warm.
+We’ll add more layers of clothing to stay warm.
 It doesn’t get much below 10C (50F) during most winter months.
-But, after all of these years of warm weather (except for Antarctica) these temps might feel awfully cold to us.
+But, after all of these years of warm weather (except for Antarctica), these temps might feel cold to us.

-Yesterday, before dusk, our dear friend, Okey Dokey, our driver here in Marloth Park four years ago, whose remained a great friend these past years, visited us with her husband and baby, both named Dani for snacks, wine, and beer.
-We’d never met the two Danis and adore them both.
+Before dusk, our dear friend, Okey Dokey, our driver here in Marloth Park four years ago, who remained a great friend these past years, visited us with her husband and baby, both named Dani, for snacks, wine, and beer.
+We’d never met the two Danis and adored them both.

-A third Danie, of Louise and Danie, also joined us since they were also good friends with this special young woman.
+n.
 It was delightful to meet her two loved ones.
 It was as if we’d never missed a beat.
-How fortunate we are to have made such fine friends along the way!
+How fortunate we are to have made such fine friends along the w A third Danie, of Louise and Danie, also joined us since they were also good friends with this extraordinary young woman.